What is the Sprott Shaw College – BCIT pathway?

 The Business Administration Management program not only gives you a foundational understanding of business operations but also includes Accounting, Human Resources, Business Law and of course Digital Marketing and Social Media courses.

 The Post Graduate Diploma in Global Business Management program focuses on the development of business understanding, both domestically and internationally, considering the structure of the modern business environment.
 The curriculum emphasizes the skills necessary to align processes and resources to improve communication, productivity and effectiveness.

 The Tourism / Hospitality Management & Business Administration Principles Accelerated program combines the Adaptability and general business knowledge of the Professional Business management with the focus and excitement of the Tourism / Hospitality Management program.
 This program offers AHLA (American Hotel and Lodging Association) certificates.

 Year 2: BCIT

 BCIT Direct Entry Options into second year Diploma program

-After completing a Sprott Shaw College Diploma, you are ready to expand your knowledge and cultivate business management skills in BCIT’s Business Management Advanced Diploma or specialize in the second year of International Business Management or Business Information Technology Management.
+After completing a Sprott Shaw College Diploma, you are ready to expand your knowledge and cultivate business management skills in BCIT’s Business Management Advanced Diploma or specialize in the second year of Global Trade and Transportation Management.
 Depending on which pathway option you choose from Sprott Shaw College to BCIT you may be required to complete three to four bridging courses prior to entering the second year at BCIT.
 These courses are offered part time as well as evenings and weekends at BCIT.